 My life coach said that it takes two people to have an agreement.
 If I don’t agree, then there is no agreement.
 In the past there were lots of silent agreements that were never clearly articulated.
 I am hoping tonight to begin a dialogue that we can have that will be respectful, effective, clear, focused and begins to move us forward.

 My long term goal is to get divorced.
 I want to sell our house and split our assets.
-I want to do this in a manner that is respectful, hopefully uses a mediator and not lawyers, and that we can move through in a reasonable time and process.
+I want to do this in a manner that is respectful using a mediator and not lawyers and move through a divorce in a reasonable time and process.

 Tonight I hope for empathy.